Periodic vs. Perpetual Inventory Systems – Pros & Cons of Each

 Higher Start-up Costs

-Setting up a perpetual inventory management system is associated with significantly higher costs when compared to a periodic system.
+Setting up a perpetual inventory system is associated with significantly higher costs when compared to a periodic system.
 This is because a perpetual system requires multiple specialized components (RFID codes, scanners, computer software) that contribute to a high cost of setup.

-Ongoing Maintenance and Training
+Ongoing Maintenance & Training

 Maintaining a perpetual inventory system involves regular updates, system checks, and staff training.
 The need for continuous investment in technology and personnel can add to the long-term operational costs.